Savory Pumpkin Cornbread Muffins

 4. Label the bag with the date they were frozen and the type of muffin they are.

-5. Freeze up to 3 months (or longer, as long as they stay frozen the entire time).
+5. Freeze for up to 3 months (or longer, as long as they stay frozen the entire time).

 6. To defrost, take one or more muffins out and let them come to room temperature (this takes about an hour).